Geography (UACE 250/2) paper 2 Manufacturing industry in the world

 Vegetation: destruction of vegetation by hot gases, acidic gases etc.

-Air/atmophere: emission of acidic gases, green house gases such carbon dioxide, hot gases, poisonous gases such as carbon monoxide etc.
+Air/atmosphere: emission of acidic gases, greenhouse gases such carbon dioxide, hot gases, poisonous gases such as carbon monoxide etc.

 Other causes of pollution